216 Ozark Hall

 Fayetteville, AR 72701

 The Department of Geology was established in 1887 at the University of Arkansas.
-It offers the Bachelor of Science degree which requires that students complete a minimum of 124 hours and meet the departmental requirements in chemistry, physics and mathematics.
 The Bachelor of Science degree is a professional program placing emphasis on mathematics and physics and requires students to participate in a summer field geology course either at the departmental camp in southwestern Montana or at another approved facility.

 The Department of Geology has all necessary equipment and facilities to introduce the undergraduate to the physical, chemical, and biological aspects of the earth.
 Investigations take place at scales varying from microscopic examination of rock textures to structural analysis of the earth's crust based on satellite images.
 The faculty also take advantage of the natural laboratory available within the state and adjacent areas.
-Spring break field trips provide opportunities to view and to learn about regional geology in the Grand Canyon and Big Bend national parks or to watch depositional processes on the south Texas coast or the Bahamas.
+Spring break field trips provide opportunities to view and to learn about regional geology outside of Arkansas.
 Field trip experiences provide a frame of reference for further classroom laboratory studies.
 Most geology classes also take field trips in the Ozarks, the Ouachitas, the Arkoma Basin, or the coastal plain.

-The department of Geosciences offers degrees in areas of geology including the Bachelor of Science in Geology and the Bachelor of Science degree in Earth Science which reflects a general education in the liberal arts with emphasis on Geology.
-It is emphasized that students wishing to become practicing professional geologists should hold the Bachelor of Science degree in Geology at a minimum.
+Students wishing to become practicing professional geologists should hold the Bachelor of Science degree in Geology.
 It is further recognized that practicing professional geologists typically hold a Master of Science degree.

 The goal of the program leading to the Bachelor of Science degree in Geology is to provide students with a broad spectrum of the various subdisciplines of geology, while at the same time honoring an emphasis in the traditional areas of mineralogy, igneous, metamorphic and sedimentary petrology, structural geology and stratigraphic principles.
 This curriculum will prepare students to enter graduate programs without deficiencies at the University of Arkansas or other established programs.

-A minor in geology shall be awarded upon completion of the following course work: GEOL 1113/1111L (or 3002), GEOL 1133/1131L, GEOL 2313, two courses at the 3000-level, and one course at the 4000 level.
-Students are advised to consult with a geology faculty member to develop the course work program that best complements their major area of study.
+Students who wish to minor in geology are advised to consult with a geology faculty member to develop the course work program that best complements their major area of study.

 The department offers the following guidance on some of the criteria that is considered in making awards.
 Applications must be TYPED.
 No handwritten applications will be accepted or considered.
 Applicants must also plan ahead for their needs and submit their applications to include details of their proposed budget, providing information regarding other potential sources and amounts of funding as well as their requested scholarship amount.
 Budgets should be itemized, realistic, and relevant to academic goals of the student.